SwapnilGupta22/ChatbotTester/README.md

-# ChatGPT Functionality Testing with Python and Playwright
+# AI Chatbot Functionality Testing with Python and Playwright

-This repository contains code and instructions for testing basic functionalities of ChatGPT using Python and Playwright.
-The tests include logging in, exchanging text messages, uploading an image, and receiving responses.
+This repository contains code and instructions for testing the functionalities of AI Chatbot tools like ChatGPT, Gemini AI, and Mistral AI using Python and Playwright.
+The tests include logging in, exchanging text messages, uploading an image(implemented only for ChatGPT), and waiting and receiving responses, and performing logout.

 ## Table of Contents
 1. [Problem Statement](#problem-statement)